 Your training fees include a year’s membership of the Mizan Foundation, formed to keep standards high to protect practitioners and clients.
 Membership gives you access to our practitioner forum, free mentoring, discounted courses, practitioner prices for Mizan Botanical herbal products and lots more.
 It also gives you rights to use the Mizan logo.

 What does the course cover?

 - Learning how to best look after your own womb health

-- Online pre-course work
+- Online pre-course module